 Cover art by Seth Johnson

-Professionally dubbed limited edition of 100 cassette by Nightside Media
+Professionally dubbed as a limited edition of 100 cassette by Nightside Media

 Total running time: 39 minutes